Sustainability and conferences

 Good advice about sustainability communication

 It’s important that you put some thought into how you present your sustainability initiatives in your communication with participants and through other channels, for example the conference website.
-Of course, you should explain what you’re doing, but be diplomatic, transparent and concrete as possible in your communication.
+Of course, you should explain what you’re doing, but be as diplomatic, transparent and concrete as possible in your communication.
 Avoid using vague language that can be misinterpreted.
 Don’t use descriptors like ‘sustainable’ or ‘climate-friendly’ unless you have the data or certifications to back up your claims.
 Instead, use language like “We are taking steps to become more sustainable,” and explain what you’re doing in specific terms.

 When arranging conferences at AU, sustainability and green initiatives are always high on our agenda.
-Get behind the planning and hear more about our green solutions.
+Get behind the planning and hear more about our green solutions

-Do you want to know more?
+Would you like to know more?

 Lone Jørgensen